mtrp12/bulk-deployment-with-ansible/README.md

-# Ansible API Based Deployment Toolkit
+# API Based Deployment Toolkit With Ansible

 A modular Ansible solution for authenticating and executing API requests with JSON payloads to deploy/configure various saas solutions.